 Since January 2019, pension-related cold calling has been illegal.
 Callers could be fined up to £500,000, whether they're involved in scams or not.

 You should never be approached for a pension review or similar service.
-If you want to support or help with your pension, it’s your job to seek it out.
+If you want to support or help with your pension plan, it's your job to seek it out.
+Otherwise, you may be someone else with a mis-sold pension.

 Companies that offer free pension reviews might not have your best interests at heart.
 They'll earn commission by directing people to specific products and pension plans.
 Instead of finding out what'll benefit you most, they're likely to promote the products that they'll earn the most commission for.